arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-new-equivalence-relations-are-acquired/conditions-which-may-affect-the-learning-of-equivalence-relations.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Conditions which may affect the learning of equivalence relations "
+title: 'Conditions which may affect the learning of equivalence relations '
-nav_order: Conditionswhichmayaffectthelearningofequivalencerelations
-has_children: false
 ---
 # Conditions which may affect the learning of equivalence relations